Economy 7: The ultimate guide to Economy 7 meters and tariffs

 How do I use an Economy 7 meter to save money?

-Economy 7 plans can save you a lot of money, if you make use of them the right way.
+Economy 7 plans can help you pay less for your energy than a regular tariff, if you make use of them the right way.

 But you have to be savvy: while the plan gives you the choice between peak and off-peak rates, the peak rates can be higher than electricity rates on other plans.
-This means it can work out as more expensive for some people.
+This means if you use a lot of electricity during the day, it can work out more expensive.
 It’s important to find the best tariff for you, and to use it wisely.

 To save money with an Economy 7 meter, you should:

 - Use more than half your electricity during the night.
-If you don’t, you’ll probably end up paying over the odds, because you’ll be using too much electricity during the day, at the more expensive rate.
+If you don’t, you’ll probably end up paying more than normal, because you’ll be using too much electricity during the day, at the more expensive rate.

 - Charge your electric car (and other gadgets) overnight.
-Economy 7 is a big win for EV owners, as you won’t have to pay daytime rates while you power up your car!
+Economy 7 can be a win for EV owners, as you won’t have to pay daytime rates while you power up your car!
+We also offer the OVO Drive and OVO Drive + Anytime tariff for EV drivers, that could also help save you money.

 - Ideally, heat your home with electric storage heaters and a hot water tank.
 This is the best combination for Economy 7.
 You can charge them up during the night and use the heat and hot water in the daytime.
 It can help to have your night storage heaters and hot water boiler wired on a separate circuit, which switches on when the night-time/off-peak rate starts.